 A fundamental principle underlying Iowa State University’s educational mission is academic freedom: the faculty has responsibility to determine the curriculum, methods of delivery, and means for assessing student performance.
 The faculty fulfills this responsibility through individual and committee efforts at the department, college, and university levels.
 Faculty members determine the exact nature of the course content and assignments, and have full responsibility to assess and evaluate student performance (Faculty Handbook, Section 10.5.1).

 Concerns about academic matters are most appropriately resolved with the instructor or the Department Chair.
-Students, who feel they have been treated unfairly, may file an Appeal of Academic Grievances.
+Students who feel they have been treated unfairly may file an Appeal of Academic Grievances.
 (For additional information consult the Iowa State University Catalog.)
-Prior to initiating a formal appeal, if you have questions or concerns, a student can meet with a Student Assistance staff member who can consult as to the most effective way to respond.
+Prior to initiating a formal appeal, students can meet with a Student Assistance staff member to discuss the most effective way to respond.